Digital Nomad Lifestyle

 Digital nomads are often freelancing to earn their income.
 Of course, you have to be very disciplined to be able to work this way.
 But being your own boss is one important perk that makes it worth it.
 And while you have to make a living wage, money often plays a subordinate role anyway.

 Instead of accumulating possessions, the digital nomad lifestyle rather includes the concept of minimalism.
-And that makes sense, image this: The less you carry with you, the more flexible and spontaneous you can change your city.
+And that makes sense – fact is: The less you carry with you, the more flexible and spontaneous you can be when it comes to changing your city.
 Absolute location independence!

 That’s what the “Cult of Less” is all about.